 Mexico digital nomad visa conditions

-If you also have $27,000 USD in your account, then you don’t have to provide the month-by-month income.
+If you also have $27,000 USD in your account, you don’t have to provide the month-by-month income.
 This document needs to be apostilled in your home country.
 And that’s it!
 That’s all they asked!
-They did not even ask for an employment certificate though I asked my clients to make one for me.
+They did not even ask for an employment certificate though I asked my clients to make one.

 Mexico digital nomad visa requirements

 The requirements for this type of visa are really basic.
 Make sure you have the following:

 - Visa application form printed on one page, double-sided, properly completed and signed.